 |'Lykkefund' Roses||5 and above|

 |'Reine des Violettes' Roses||4-9|

 Roses for Sale

-There are many thornless and thorn-bearing rose varieties ready to make their way into a florist’s home.
+Many thornless and thorn-bearing rose varieties are ready to enter a florist’s home.

 You can get some recommendations from the following table.

 |Sites/ Name of Variety||Expected Delivery Date|

 |Hybrid Tea Rose (Spring Hill Nursery)||5 days|

 Should you Remove Thorns from Roses?